atreyeem99/ORCA-keywords/README.md

 - `fOrbs` purify metal f-orbital and call the AILFT
 - `DoubleShell ` based on the shell and angular momentum
 - `NGuessMat 512` size of initial guess matrix
+- `ExactDiagSwitch 512 ` up to this dimension the Hessian